An Arabian condiment from the Middle Ages

 Who prepares medieval Arab recipes on a regular basis, will have read about murrī, because this condiment is frequently used in period recipes.
 The ancient Romans had garum, the medieval Arabs had their murrī.
 This sauce can best be described as a fragrant, spicy way of salting food.
 There are several recipes from the thirteenth century, but two hundred years later it appears that murrī has vanished from the Arabian kitchen.

 Murrī is often compared to soy sauce.
 The advise is to use cheap soy sauce which is made with wheat flour as a modern alternative.
 The murrī I made reminded me not only of thick soy sauce, but also of tao-tjo or doucho (an Indonesian condiment made with fermented soy beans, salt, soy sauce, water) or Japanese miso.

 There are two recipes on this site that use murri, Spicy meatballs and Stir-fried Lamb.

-Last year I discovered that, because mention Roman garum as having the same function as murrī, many mainly Spanish-speaking people mistook the picture of murrī for garum.
+Last year I discovered that, because I mention somewhere that Roman garum is used in much the same way as murrī, many mainly Spanish-speaking people mistook the picture of murrī for garum.
 And they all shared this picture on the internet in articles about garum.
 So now a lot of people have an absolutely false idea of what Roman garum should look like.